Acoustic jar: Construction

 The vessels mentioned by Vitruvius in his De architectura are made of bronze and designed specifically for each unique theatre.
 They were placed in niches between the theatre's seats, specifically so that nothing was touching them.
 They used mathematical calculations to decide where they should be placed.
 "They should be set upside down, and be supported on the side facing the stage by wedges not less than half a foot high."

-They were typically made of bronze, but were could also be made of earthenware.
+They were typically made of bronze, but could also be made of earthenware.

 History

 Classical Antiquity

 The use of tuned bronze vases set in niches to modify the acoustics in Greek and Roman theatre is described by the Roman writer Vitruvius.

-Vitruvius mentions a man named Lucius Mummius, who destroyed the theater of Corinth.
-He then brought the remains of the building's bronze echeas back to Rome.
+Vitruvius mentions the Roman general Lucius Mummius, who destroyed the city of Corinth and its theatre, and then brought the remains of the building's bronze echeas back to Rome.
 After selling the fragments, Mummius used the money to make a dedicatory offering at the temple of Luna.

 No original examples survive from the ancient world.